About Me: “Just the Facts” Version

 After some wonderful student teaching experiences, and exhausting substitute-teaching experiences, I decided to try something else.
 I enjoyed writing, editing, and doing graphic and interface design for educational software for five years.
 Then I realized I wanted to put my energy toward my early love—children’s books.

 As I’ve developed my writing for children, I’ve continued to write and edit for years via freelance work, with occasional jobs and volunteer positions working with children.
 I have had four books published for a reading program, several poems for adults included in books, and have completed many other projects, which are looking for the right homes.

 In addition, I collaborated with two friends, Lori A. Cheung, a photographer, and Elizabeth Iwamiya, a graphic designer, to create and publish My Amazing Day: A Celebration of Wonder and Gratitude, a book for ages 0-3.
 In June 2013, we successfully completed a Kickstarter campaign to raise funds to print it as a high-quality board book.
 The book was released November 1, 2013.
 It has been well-reviewed, is loved by small children and their caregivers, and is popular in book and gift shops.
 I now enjoy doing author events about the making of the book and gratitude, as well.
 You can learn more about My Amazing Day at OurAmazingDays.com.

 My home is in the San Francisco Bay Area, near Berkeley, where I grew up.
-I live with my husband and twelve-year-old son.
+I live with my husband, son, and pup.
 I love sharing my love of words with my son.
 (You can read here about my first author visit to his second grade class, when the topic was poems about trucks, and here about doing Halloween Candy science with him.)

 My Amazing Day: A Celebration of Wonder and Gratitude (2013, Pacific Dogwood Press) A board book that celebrates the wonders in everyday life and helps start habits of gratitude.